MCP Server

 HTTP Transport

-Reqvire can also expose MCP over HTTP:
+Reqvire exposes MCP over Streamable HTTP:

-reqvire mcp --transport http --host 127.0.0.1 --port 8081
+reqvire mcp --host 127.0.0.1 --port 8081

 The HTTP endpoint is fixed: